DanWahlin/TailwindTraders-M365/CustomerOrdersApp/README.md

 Clone the project or download and extract the .zip to get started.

+1. Copy `.env sample` to a file named `.env`.
+Update the file with the Azure Active Directory AppId and password/secret you created.

 1. Install the latest LTS version of [Node.js](https://nodejs.org).

     *IMPORTANT: The server uses ES2015 features so you need a current version of Node.js.*